ConTempo Quartet

-The ConTempo Quartet is a string quartet founded in Bucharest in 1995 and long-resident in Galway, Ireland, which has held national and regional appointments in Ireland, and performed in a wide range of events in Romania, Spain, Ireland and elsewhere.
+The ConTempo Quartet is a string quartet founded in Bucharest in 1995 and long-resident in Galway, Ireland, which has held international and national appointments in Ireland, performing in over 3000 concerts in 46 countries around the world.

 History

 The quartet was formed in Bucharest in 1995, by a couple, Adrian Mantu and Andreea Banclu, and Ingrid Nicola and Bogdan Sofei, all attending the same university.
 Mantu and Banclu had met in a school for gifted musicians when aged 15 and 17, and were a couple, while Nicola and Sofei became a couple while the group were performing in an early concert together in Vienna in 1995. marrying in 2000.

 While the members of the quartet were studying in Madrid, they considered applying for a multi-year musical residence in Galway, Ireland.
 They decided not to proceed but Mantu sent the application anyway, and they were awarded this placement, moving from Romania to Ireland in 2003.
 They have held the Galway Music Residency’s Ensemble in Residence since then, with a range of duties and activities, from actual performance to work with composers (they have had pieces written specifically for them), recording, public and school workshops, and both teaching in primary schools and working with school musical groups.
 The group works with classical music, but also various choral works, jazz, dance and traditional Irish music.
 Among their projects was a 3-year cycle of performances with works from all 27 EU member states.

 Following a tender process, the ensemble added a national position as RTÉ's hosted string quartet, including regular performances at the National Concert Hall, from 2013.
 While holding this position, they were branded as the RTÉ ConTempo String Quartet.
 As part of the work with RTÉ, they performed two major cycles, by Beethoven and Béla Bartók, at locations around Ireland.

 As of spring 2021, the ensemble had delivered more than 1,800 performances across 46 countries, and has performed before Pope John Paul II, the then Prince Charles and Nelson Mandela.
 The group has worked with other quartets, including The Vanbrugh in Ireland, and the Amadeus, Arditti, Casals and Endellion.